Copyright@shravancharitymission

 GLOOM BEHIND THE SMILE

 (The book is about a young cancer patient.
-Now archived in 8 prestigious libraries of the US that includes Harvard College Library; Harvard University Library; Library of Congress; University of Washington, Seattle; University of Minnesota, Minneapolis; Yale University, New Haven; University of Chicago; University of North Carolina, at Chapel Hill University Libraries.
-It can also be accessed in MIT through Worldcat.org.
-Besides, it is also available for reading in libraries and archives of Canada, Cancer Aid and Research Foundation Mumbai and Jaipuria Institute of Management, Noida, India.
-Shoolini University, Yogananda Knowledge Center, Himachal Pradesh.
-Azim Premzi University, Bangalore).
+Now archived in 8 prestigious libraries of the US which include Harvard College Library; Harvard University Library; Library of Congress; University of Washington, Seattle; University of Minnesota, Minneapolis; Yale University, New Haven; University of Chicago; University of North Carolina, at Chapel Hill University Libraries.
+It can also be accessed at MIT through Worldcat.org.
+Besides, it is also available for reading in libraries and archives of Canada; Cancer Aid and Research Foundation Mumbai; Jaipuria Institute of Management, Noida, India; Shoolini University, Yogananda Knowledge Center, Himachal Pradesh and Azim Premzi University, Bangalore).

 ONE TO TANGO … RIA’S ODYSSEY

-(Is a book on ‘singlehood’ about a Delhi girl now archived in Connemara Library, Chennai and Delhi Public Library, GOI, Ministry of Culture, Delhi; Available for reading in Indian National Bibliography, March 2016, in the literature section, in Central Reference Library, Ministry of Culture, India, Belvedere, Kolkata-700022)
+(Is a book on ‘singlehood’ about a Delhi girl now archived in Connemara Library, Chennai and Delhi Public Library, GOI, Ministry of Culture, Delhi; It is also available for reading in the Indian National Bibliography, March 2016, in the literature section, in Central Reference Library, Ministry of Culture, India, Belvedere, Kolkata-700022)

 AADAB LUCKNOW … FOND MEMORIES

 (Is a fiction written around the great city of Nawabs—Lucknow.
-It describes Lucknow in great detail and also talks about its Hindu-Muslim amity.
-That happens to be the undying characteristics of Lucknow.
-The book was launched in Lucknow International Literary Festival of 2014.
-It is included for reading in Askews and Holts Library Services, Lancashire, U.K. and Herrick District Library, Holland).
+It describes Lucknow in great detail and also talks about its Hindu-Muslim amity, which is the undying characteristic of Lucknow.
+The book was launched at the Lucknow International Literary Festival in 2014.
+It is included for reading in Askews and Holts Library Services, Lancashire, U.K; Herrick District Library, Holland and Charlotte-Mecklenburg Library, Mecklenburg County in North Carolina, USA; Black Gold Cooperative Library Administration, Arroyo Grande, California; Berkeley Library, University of California).

 REFRACTIONS … FROM THE PRISM OF GOD

-(Co-published by Cankids–Kidscan, a pan India NGO and Shravan Charity Mission, that works for Child cancer in India.
+(Co-published by Cankids–Kidscan, a pan India NGO and Shravan Charity Mission, that works for child cancer in India.
 The book is endorsed by Ms Preetha Reddy, MD Apollo Hospitals Group.
-It was launched in Lucknow International Literary Festival 2016)
+It was launched at the Lucknow International Literary Festival in 2016).

 TYPICAL TALE OF AN INDIAN SALESMAN

 (Is a story of an Indian salesman who is, humbly qualified.
-Yet he fights his ways through unceasing uncertainties to reach the top.
+Yet he fights his way through unceasing uncertainties to reach the top.
 A good read not only for salesmen.
-The book was launched on 10th February, 2018 in Gorakhpur Lit-Fest.
-Now available in Amazon, Flipkart and Onlinegatha)
+The book was launched on 10th February 2018 at Gorakhpur Lit-Fest.
+Now available on Amazon, Flipkart and Onlinegatha)

 RHYTHM … in poems

 (Published in January 2019.
 The book contains 50 poems.
-The poems describe our day to day life.
-The book is available in Amazon, Flipkart and Onlinegatha)
+The poems describe our day-to-day life.
+A few poems from the book have been published in Shillong Times, Bandra Times and Bhavan’s Journal.
+The book is available on Amazon, Flipkart and Onlinegatha)

 MIRAGE